TheRealKasumi/NikoLight/documentation/build.md

 When you plan to print the case yourself, the following setup is recommended:

 - Nozzle: 0.4 - 0.6mm
 - Layerheight 0.1 - 0.2mm

 ### Order

 Open your shopping cart and make sure it contains all required items.
 Then complete the order.

-## Assemble the TesLight Controller
+## Assemble the NikoLight Controller

 ### Fully Assembled Boards